NYS-45/NYS-1 - E-filing (Web Upload Files)

 10. Click the Upload File button to upload the file.

 11. The website will give you confirmation of the success or failure of the upload.
-The Wage Reporting file success only pertains to whether it uploaded, not to the content.
-You will be notified by mail or phone in a few days if there is a problem.
-The NYS-45 and NYS-1 file are validated immediately.
+The NYS-45 and NYS-1 files are validated immediately.

 12. Fix any errors and submit the file again, if necessary.